 If you don’t have all the necessary skills or qualifications then do whatever you can to get them.
 Whether it is going back to school or getting a job or volunteering in your target area to gain the skills you need to add to your background.

-If you are learning something new, practice your new skills so you are good at it.
+If you are learning something new, practice your new skills until you are good at it.

 You need to maintain your network of professional connections and keep adding to them.
 The easiest way to a new career or position is by leveraging all the good work you have done.